judewoolls/assessment-project-1/README.md

 have a button and prompts for the emergency contacts section.

 ## Known Bugs
+A minor issue is that on ipads the *get support* button on the index.html hero section would be easier to see using a dark bootstrap button instead of the dark-outline button.
+So I would change the button on small screens and keep it the same on large screens.

 ## Acknowledgements
 * **Code Institute**: for guidance and resources